mmdski/mmdski.github.io/_posts/2021-12-30-basic-matrix-operations.md

 revolves around a matrix object, which is an opaque pointer as far as the JavaScript code is concerned.
 Matrix memory management is initiated by the JavaScript code but handled by the C implementation.
 The JavaScript code calls functions in Wasm to perform the operations and then formats the results as LaTeX after the operations are completed.
-MathJax displays the LaTex as mathematical notation.
+MathJax displays the LaTeX as mathematical notation.

 ## Matrix multiplication